BA (Hons)

 Careers

-You can also choose to take a work placement module as one of your option modules in your second or third year.
+You can choose to take a work placement module as one of your option modules in your second or third year.
 This module allows you to undertake a work placement which will benefit your studies, your skillset and your CV.

 Students within the Department of English and Creative Writing are also able to apply for a work placement opportunity with leading international poetry magazine Poetry London.